JoshMermel/Juggle-Transition/README.md

 ## To Do
  - more examples
     - make gifs for my examples
+        - jugglinglab claims it does that but the feature seems broken?
  - test multiplex async->sync and sync->async more
  - improve siteswap_type()?
  - improve first_throw()?